rusty-bits/octool/README.md

  - any file placed in the `INPUT` folder will take priority and will be used for the `OUTPUT/EFI`, even if a more recent version of that resource is available elsewhere.
 This is good for using a specific version of a kext, for example, or for using a specific SSDT or USBMap, but I need to have octool print a message as a reminder when it uses files from INPUT
  - lastly, it will again validate the `OUTPUT/EFI/OC/config.plist` file with ocvalidate

-'p' place - places the last deleted or modified item into the plist
+'p' paste - places the last deleted or modified item into the plist

-'P' (capital P) prints out some resource_list.json data for debugging
+'P' (capital P) prints out some `tool_config_files/resource_list.json` data for debugging

-'r' reset - if a single item is selected, reset its value to the same as the Sample.plist value
+'r' reset - if a single item is selected, reset its value to the same as the `Sample.plist` value
- - if a section is highlighted, reset the whole section to the same as the Sample.plist
+ - if a section is highlighted, reset the whole section to the same as the `Sample.plist`

+'m' merge - add missing fields to the `config.plist` if they are in the `Sample.plist` without changing any existing fields

-'s' save a copy of the config.plist as INPUT/modified_config.plist
+'s' save a copy of the `config.plist` as `INPUT/modified_config.plist`
- - modified_ will be added to the begining of the saved file unless you are already working on a file whose name starts with modified_
+ - `modified_` will be added to the begining of the saved file unless you are already working on a file whose name starts with `modified_`

 'q' quit without saving